carlcraig/navigator-detect.js/README.md

 The `dist` directory will contain the latest build of `navigator-detect.js` including a minified version `navigator-detect.min.js`.

-Or install via bower `bower install navigator-detect.js`
+Or install via bower `bower install navigator-detect`

 #### 2. Add `navigator-detect.min.js` to your html.